Yrjö Saarela: Biography

-His personal economy suffered when had acted as a surety to loans that defaulted during the Great Depression.
-His farm bankrupted in 1931.
+His personal economy suffered when he acted as a surety to loans that defaulted during the Great Depression.
+His farm went bankrupt in 1931.
 However, thanks to an inheritance, he recovered quickly and returned to farming.

 He suffered a stroke in 1944 and was paralyzed.

 After he died, he was buried in his family plot.
 His name on the gravestone has an engraving of the Olympic rings.
 Saarela is the only Olympic winner from North Ostrobothnia.